nadirkerem/weathercast-app-react/README.md

 # Weathercast

-Weathercast is a weather app built with React and [OpenWeatherApp API](https://openweathermap.org) where the user can get real-time and daily weather information for any city.
+Weathercast is a weather app built with React and [OpenWeatherMap API](https://openweathermap.org) where the user can get real-time and daily weather information for any city.

 Live site: [Weathercast App Netlify](https://weathercast-app-react.netlify.app)